ClemsonFA1p1/fa1p1_luo/README.md

 Repository for Dr. Luo

-# Adding quick commands for now.
-Will make nicer later on
+# Contributing
+Before adding t this repo it is recommended to set up a .gitignore file and adding the following

+*__pycache__*

-#Run baseline driving network
+# Run baseline driving network
 Check that the config file for the assocated folder and configuration has the IMAGE_TRANSLATION config set to False

 python coiltraine.py --gpus 0  --folder nocrash --exp resnet34imnet10S1 --single-process drive -de NocrashTraining_Town01 --docker carlagear